6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 Store app secrets in Salesforce:
 - Named Credential - URL of a callout endpoint and its required authentication parameters in one definition.
-    - Once created, you can replace URL references in your code with references to the named credentials, which results in cleaner, simpler, and more secure code.
+    - Once created, you can replace URL references in your code with references to the named credentials, which results in cleaner, simpler, and more secure code, as it also allows to skip setting Remote Site Settings.
     - Admins, users with View All data, Modify All Data, Author Apex permissions have access named credentials
+    - Named Credentials are supported in thse types of callout definitions: Apex callouts, External Data Source - SF Connect (OData 2.0, 4.0, Custom), External Services.
 - Distributed Secrets - admin access can be prevented with creating managed packages
 - Protected Custom Settings and Protected Custom Metadata Types
     - custom settings can be used to store sensitive information or secrets.
 Protected custom setting in managed package aren't visible for subscribing orgs through Apex or API